vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 > slow reader).

-I left Part I concluding that `meson` is not for me; and that I have to explore `gn` + `ninja` combo someday in my quest to find the perfect build system.
-And that someday is today.
+I left Part I concluding that `meson` is not for me; and that I have to explore `gn` + `ninja` combo in my quest to find the perfect build system.
+That is the topic for today.

 ## Learning from experience
 Getting things working with *meson* for an ad-hoc project structure